a11ywatch/a11ywatch/README.md

 WEB_PORT=3000 docker-compose up # start front-end on different port
 ```

-You can also use the experimental [docker image](https://hub.docker.com/r/a11ywatch/a11ywatch) with all of the services combined into one container.
+You can also use the [docker image](https://hub.docker.com/r/a11ywatch/a11ywatch) with all of the services in one container.

 ```yml
 version: "3.9"